jim-easterbrook/python-gphoto2/README.rst

 ------------------------

 There are several ways to install python-gphoto2, with varying levels of control over the installation process.
-Note that they all need SWIG and the other dependencies - there are no "binary" packages at present.

 The commands below will install python-gphoto2 for your default Python version.
 To install for both Python 2 and Python 3, run the installation process twice with specific commands, i.e. ``pip2`` and ``pip3`` or ``python2`` and ``python3``.